Surajv311/mongoDB-prac-native-mongoose/README.md

 # mongoDB-prac-native-mongoose
-native or mongoose - for mongoDB
+demo for native or mongoose - for mongoDB